 You've seen the all-edge brownie pan, right?
 The first time I saw it, one thought popped into my twisted mind: "F*** brownies.
 Hello, pizza!"* After all, on a square pizza, be it Sicilian or grandma or Detroit-style, the corner is king followed closely by the edge.
-(The center is for jokers, and I feel sorry for all the misguided souls who picked the "middle slice" option in this poll.)
+(The center is for jokers, and I feel sorry for all the misguided souls who pick the "middle slice" option.)

 Armed with J. Kenji Lopez-Alt's No-Roll, No-Stretch Sicilian-Style Square Pizza recipe, I bit the bullet and finally ordered one of these pans, made by Baker's Edge, for this edition of Home Slice.